VUEngine/VUEngine-Core/readme.txt

 	· GCCVB 4.4.2 for V810

-1. Create an environment variable called VBJAENGINE which must point to the vbJaEngine's folder.
+1. Create an environment variable called VBJAENGINE which must point to the VBJaEngine's folder.

 2. As root replace the crt0.o file created by gccvb with the one provided with this source code: